Brown and Serve Rolls Recipe

 What if my rolls shriveled?

-They key to not ending up with shriveled rolls is to cook them correctly the first time.
+They key to not ending up with shriveled brown and serve rolls is to cook them correctly the first time.
 If the rolls are not done when you pre-bake them, they will shrivel as they cool.
 Cook them through (ours took a full 20 minutes).
 Then they’ll bake up beautifully golden brown the second time.

 And there you have it!
 The ultimate homemade rolls!
 You or your guests won’t notice that they’ve been in the freezer for a few days or weeks.
 Soft, fluffy…They’re simply perfection.

-Homemade Brown ‘n Serve Rolls
+Brown and Serve Rolls Recipe

 Servings 24